dokwork/feline-theme/README.md

 This plugin is an extension for the [feline.nvim](https://github.com/feline-nvim/feline.nvim).
 It follows the idea of reusing providers and makes it possible to reuse other main properties of components, such as highlighting or icons.
-Moreover, with `compline` you can reuse the whole component or the whole statusline!
+Moreover, with `compline` you can reuse the whole component, or the whole statusline!

 For example, assume you have a lua script, where all your components are described: